OpenData-tu/documentation/README.md

 1. Database
     1. Intro to Elasticsearch, what is special about it
     1. Decision process and evaluation !!!
+    1. Data model
     1. Query optimization
     1. Limitations
-    1. Data model
+1. Data Sourcing
-1. Related Work
-    1. Research similar work
+    1. Research of existing/similar work
     1. EU initiatives that failed
-    1. Data catalogues like govdata.de
+      * Data catalogues like govdata.de
-1. Conclusion/Wrap-Up
-    1. Benchmarking/Performance tests -> How did we benchmark and on what hardware + HW utilization during test
-    1. Conclusion of project
       * How many and what sources did we unlock
       * What data did we collect (temp, pollution...)
+1. Benchmarking/Performance tests
+    1. How did we benchmark and on what hardware + HW utilization during test
+1. Conclusions
+    1. Conclusion of project
+1. Appendices
+    1. How to write a data importer
+    1. How to deploy